lstolcman/lstolcman.github.io/content/post/cache-em-all-speed-up-apt-pip-docker.md

       - "host.docker.internal:host-gateway"
 ```

-Note the "extra_hosts" - this is the mechanism which will make sure the contaienr has access to hsot system
+Note the "extra_hosts" - this is the mechanism which will make sure the container has access to hsot system

 read more [1] [2]